Head of International

 Translating your site and then optimizing it at a later date can lead to large sections of the website having to be re-written.
 Furthermore, relying solely on translation with no technical SEO guidance may result in future updates becoming increasingly expensive and complex because the legacy structure has made it impossible to apply cost saving tools and techniques.

-When working with our sister company, Translation Laboratory, there are some key SEO elements we look at for our clients during the translation process.
+There are some key SEO elements we look at for our clients during the translation process.
 These include keyword research, site structure, and hreflang.

 As mentioned above, it is vital that keyword research is carried out by a mother-tongue speaker.
 Many translation agencies simply translate English keywords in the hopes of helping their clients rank in different markets.
 This strategy fails to take account of the search volumes of those words in different markets, and the country-specific keywords with high search volume.